moderndive/ModernDive_book/images/shutterstock/README.md

-A catalog of all shutterstock images used can be found on [Google Sheets](https://docs.google.com/spreadsheets/d/1gmapY82wFKvCuY9tSXi4UQeoEfswbhIR-3e4RGUuMKg/edit#gid=1673427429).
-Note that
+All licensed shutterstock images can be found here.
+Note:

 * `wrapper_function.png` is an edited version of `shutterstock_560016454.jpg`
 * `shoes_headache.png` is a composite of `shutterstock_207112555.jpg` and `shutterstock_1317323615.jpg`